SuadeLabs/fire/extensions/documentation/properties/liq_method.md

 ---

-The liquidation method for any loan.
+The liquidation method for the loan.

 For additional details refer to: https://www.federalreserve.gov/apps/reportingforms/Report/Index/FR_Y-14M